Thomas Digges: Life

 Thomas Digges, born about 1546, was the son of Leonard Digges (c.
-1515 – c.
-1559), the mathematician and surveyor, and Bridget Wilford, the daughter of Thomas Wilford, esquire, of Hartridge in Cranbrook, Kent, by his first wife, Elizabeth Culpeper, the daughter of Walter Culpeper, esquire.
+1515), the mathematician and surveyor, and Bridget Wilford, the daughter of Thomas Wilford, esquire, of Hartridge in Cranbrook, Kent, by his first wife, Elizabeth Culpeper, the daughter of Walter Culpeper, esquire.
 Digges had two brothers, James and Daniel, and three sisters, Mary, who married a man with the surname of Barber; Anne, who married William Digges; and Sarah, whose first husband was surnamed Martin, and whose second husband was John Weston.

 After the death of his father, Digges grew up under the guardianship of John Dee, a typical Renaissance natural philosopher.
 In 1583, Lord Burghley appointed Digges, with John Chamber and Henry Savile, to sit on a commission to consider whether England should adopt the Gregorian calendar, as proposed by Dee.

 Digges served as a member of parliament for Wallingford and also had a military career as a Muster-Master General to the English forces from 1586 to 1594 during the war with the Spanish Netherlands.
 In his capacity of Master-Muster General he was instrumental in promoting improvements at the Port of Dover.

 Digges died on 24 August 1595.
 His last will, in which he specifically excluded both his brother, James Digges, and William Digges, was proved on 1 September.
 Digges was buried in the chancel of the church of St Mary Aldermanbury, London.